-Company A reports its specific net emissions intensity for the last three years (2013-15).
+Company A reports its specific net emissions intensity for 2014-16.
 For example, in 2015 it was 0.56 tonnes CO_2 per tonne cementitious product.
 Since Company A has aligned its reporting with the CSI methodology, we accept its disclosures.